 Individuals who pass the substantial presence test include DACA and TPS recipients, H-1B visa holders, H-1B visa holders (H-4 spouses need to have a valid Social Security number) TN visa holders, O-1 visa holders, and E-2 visa holders.
 You can check with the IRS to see whether you qualify.

-For more information about coronavirus relief and whether immigrants qualify, please read this handy guide from Remitly’s new bank for multinationals, Passbook.
+For more information about coronavirus relief and whether immigrants qualify, please read this handy guide from Remitly’s new services for multinationals, Passbook.

 Do Undocumented Immigrants with an ITIN Receive Support?